Head of Student Support and Wellbeing Services

 Lancaster University perfectly positioned as a gateway to the Lake District

-Influence institutional culture, shape delivery of sector‑leading practice & make a tangible positive impact on student wellbeing, inclusion, safety and success
+Influence institutional culture, shape sector-leading practice, and make a tangible impact on student wellbeing, inclusion, and success.

-As Head of Student Support and Wellbeing Services you will be a senior leader within Lancaster University, with responsibility for shaping and delivering an ambitious, inclusive and sector-leading approach to student wellbeing, safeguarding and support.
+As Head of Student Support and Wellbeing Services, you will be a leader within Student and Education Services, responsible for delivering ambitious, inclusive policies and practices that set the standard for student support and wellbeing.

-You will act as the University’s senior specialist adviser on student wellbeing and as Deputy Designated Safeguarding Lead for Students, playing a critical role in ensuring compliance with Office for Students regulatory expectations (including Condition E6), safeguarding legislation and wider statutory and regulatory wellbeing duties.
+As the University’s specialist adviser and Deputy Designated Safeguarding Lead (DDSL) for students, you will play a critical role in our compliance with OfS regulatory expectations and wider statutory and regulatory duties.

 Person specification